jvzmarmentini/python-app/README.md

 ## Test

-To run the testes, simply execute:
+To run the tests, simply execute:

 ```bash
 pytest